TheMulti0/QuickTranslate/README.md

 # EasyTranslate

-This is an unofficial Google Translate API written in C#. <br/>
+This is an unofficial translate/detect API written in C#. <br/>

+## How to use it

+There is going to be a simple documentation / tutorial very soon!

 ## How does it work